GregChung-IBFL/image2excel/README.md

 #### Version History
 - v1: Initial version supporting command-line args to process a single file.
 Includes four preset settings (tiny, small, medium, large).
-- v1.01: Fixes support for GIF format (palette mode instead of RGB mode)
+- v1.01: Fixes support for GIF format (palette mode instead of RGB mode).
+- v1.1: Adds batch support to process all image files under the named directory.

 ### Special Thanks
 The inspiration for this program came from Matt Parker's Stand-up Maths ["Stand-up comedy routine about Spreadsheets"](https://youtu.be/UBX2QQHlQ_I) video.
 Beyond the idea, all project code was solely written by me.